eudelvigio/recruitment-challenges/3.TransactionProcessor/readme.md

 I decided to create a Transaction class, with transaction required properties, and one helper method implementing transaction validation logic.
 After it, I implemented TransactionProcessor class, trying to use the most clear code on it, and the info from the comments on the file

+- Make sure all tests pass.
+Would you include more tests?

+I refactorized TransactionProcessor class to make all tests ok, and I have some comments:

+1. It seems, by the tests, that TransactionProcessor class has a length property, I implemented it, but I think it also can be a typo when tester wrote the test

+2. Most of new work was done on sum method, as it seems, according to tests, that the sum is done only with valid transactions from the transactions array, so I added that behaviour

+3. Also, after having the sum with only valid transaction, I found an issue with number operation, having wrong results.
+The underlying issue is, like on 10-based numbers exist some values which can't be fully represented (i.e, 10/3 can't be exactly represented with a 10-based number), this also happens with double precision float numbers, which is the format used in js behind the scenes.
+To solve it, I decide to add a new property to the class, precision, which indicates the max number of significant decimals will be taken in care.
+There are some drawbacks, as more precision, less big can numbers be, so if this processor should work with very big numbers while maintaining a high precission, extra actions should be done, BigInts can increase the precision and number bigness, or maybe using a library like decimal.js or similar.

 ---

 # Transactions Processor